 Gina Tirelli Ellison is a partner marketing manager who works with eCommerce brands.
-She has done everything from hosting webinars to running blogs and creating Slack communities.
-Read on to learn how she tracks partner referrals, uses a grading matrix to score leads, and uses data to refine customer outreach.
+She’s done everything from hosting webinars to running blogs and building Slack communities.
+Read on to learn how she tracks partner referrals, uses a grading matrix to score leads, and analyzes data to refine customer outreach.

 Filling the funnel with partner marketing

 “Webinars, out of all our marketing campaigns, got the quickest ROI.” – Gina Tirelli Ellison

 Gina ran 33 webinars in 2020 to build a lead list and generate pipeline volume.
 For each one, Gina set up an automated email to help them score and sort leads.

 The template was simple and straightforward, with an informal opening like “I saw you registered for [webinar title], and was curious what sparked your interest.”
 Then, it listed multiple response options to make it easy for recipients to send a quick answer.
 The marketing team would then rate the lead based on their answer and send them over to sales.

 “Webinars are so valuable because of the volume they bring.
 You don’t see the same volume with a podcast.” – Gina Tirelli Ellison

 Webinars are an excellent lead gen tool because you can cross-promote with other webinar partners and get a list of emails (leads) at the end.
 However, Gina found the key was finding the right partners to co-host webinars.

 Gina had to go through trial and error to determine which partners would contribute quality leads, and which wouldn’t.
 To address this, she developed a partner questionnaire that tied to a Google Sheet, with a different number of points assigned to each answer.

 Here are a few examples of questions you can use to score potential partners: